How much RAM do I have? (Windows)

 Were you surprised to find you have a small amount of RAM?
 Or that your PC uses up almost all of your available RAM?
-To get more resources or capacity for your computer, there are a few things you can do:
+To harness more PC capacity and avoid potential issues with 100% disk usage in Windows, there are a few things you can do:

 Uninstall or deactivate programs and apps.
 Unused programs waste resources, so removing or uninstalling them is an easy way to free up RAM.
 You can uninstall apps by going to Settings, selecting Apps, and uninstalling any that you don’t use.

 Perform Computer Maintenance.
 Check out our ultimate guide to cleaning up and speeding up your PC.
 Getting rid of resource-draining apps and programs and optimizing your computer with a PC cleaning tool, can make a big difference in terms of performance and available RAM.

 If you don’t feel like buying new hardware or spending a lot of time on PC maintenance, consider getting an optimization tool like AVG TuneUp .
 Easily handle all the most important PC cleaning tasks in just a few simple clicks.
 Plus, free up valuable RAM space with AVG TuneUp’s built-in Sleep Mode.

 While you use your computer, many programs run in the background, not only during startup but also throughout the day.
 Even if you don’t open these apps, they continue to run, consuming your RAM and CPU power.

 You could force-quit them, but these stubborn background processes will usually just open up again the next time you restart your computer.
 Thankfully, AVG TuneUp’s built-in Sleep Mode feature lets you stop them from hogging your power — without you having to delete them.